ivanmolto/cryptobattle/README.md

 # CRYPTO BATTLE

 Solana APIs are Fun!
 A casual game for Solana nerds.
-Are you ready for a battle with any hash account?
+Are you ready for a battle against any hash account?
+No need to connect any wallet.

 - Fast, open and free: Lightning fast Solana on-chain data.
 Open and free forever.
 - Surfacing the Signal: Profiling transactions, domains, and subdomains.
-- Discovering opportunities in a friendly way: Performing due diligence while having fun on the Solana ecosystem.
+- Discovering opportunities in a friendly way: Performing due diligence while having fun in the Solana ecosystem.

 A challenge sponsore by [SolanaFM](https://solana.fm) Made for the [Encode x Solana Hackathon](https://www.encode.club/encodesolanahack) sponsored by the [Solana Foundation](https://solana.org/).

 ## Live website

-You can find the Crypto Battle Fun live website at [cryptobattle.fun](https://www.crypobattle.fun)
+You can find the Crypto Battle Fun live website at [cryptobattle.fun](https://www.cryptobattle.fun)

 ## Video pitch